-I hope this website responds to your needs for information on the European Union and its work in Sierra Leone.
+I hope this website responds to your needs for comprehensive and accurate information on the European Union and its work in Sierra Leone.
 If you have suggestions on how to improve it or wish to gather additional information, please let us know, by sending an email to firstname.lastname@example.org.

 Head of the EU Delegation to Sierra Leone